Low-temperature marginal ferromagnetism explains anomalous scale-free correlations in natural flocks: Monte Carlo simulations

 \subsection{Tests of the marginal model}

 For $T$ smaller but close to $T_c$, namely in proximity of the critical fixed point, the marginal model must have the same behaviour as the standard $\mathrm{O}(n)$ models.
 First of all, we check that a standard ordering transition occurs at some finite $T_c$.
-To this aim we compute the polarization order parameter\footnote{Even though the polarization $\varphi$ is not the actual magnetization modulus $m$, it has the advantage of being unaffected by the wandering of spins in MC simulations, thus it gives a more reliable estimate of the polarization degree of the system. $\varphi$ differs from the actual magnetization modulus only by a small offset, that goes to zero with $T$.},
+To this aim we compute the polarization order parameter\footnote{Even though the polarization $\phi$ is not the actual magnetization modulus $m$, it has the advantage of being unaffected by the wandering of spins in finite-size MC simulations, thus it can be measured and it provides reliable information about the magnitude of the system's magnetization.
+Indeed, $\phi$ differs from the theoretical value of $m$ only by a small offset, that goes to zero with $T$.},

-The order parameter of the marginal model for different sizes is shown in Fig. \ref{polsusc}a , from which we see that a standard ordering transition occurs around $T_c\sim 1.7$, and that the order parameter goes linearly to $1$ at zero temperature.
+The order parameter of the marginal model for different sizes is shown in Fig. \ref{polsusc}a , from which we see that a standard ordering transition occurs around $T_c\sim 1.7$, and that the order parameter goes linearly to $1$ at zero-temperature.

-In order to test the behaviour of the marginal model in the symmetry-broken phase, $T<T_c$ (but in the proximity of $T_c$), we calculate the transverse and the longitudinal susceptibilities, in presence of an external field $\mathbf h$.
+In order to test the behaviour of the marginal model in the symmetry-broken phase, $T<T_c$ (but in the proximity of $T_c$), we calculate the transverse and the longitudinal susceptibilities, in the presence of an external field $\mathbf h$.
 Since the system is at equilibrium, the susceptibility matrix is given by \cite{parisi_book},

 where $\alpha, \gamma = x, y, z$.
 In the symmetry-broken phase, fluctuations are dominated by their transverse components (with respect to the order parameter direction) \cite{goldenfeld_lectures_1992}, hence the susceptibility matrix is dominated by $\chi_{\perp}(h)$, where $h=|\mathbf h|$.
 For $h\to 0$ (and $T<T_c$), Goldstone's theorem prescribes that $\chi_\perp(h) \to\infty$: this is the standard Goldstone marginal mode, responsible for scale-free correlations of the transverse fluctuations in the ordered phase.
 The less intuitive, and yet classic, result is that also the {\it longitudinal} susceptibility, $\chi_\parallel(h)$, diverges for $h\to 0$ \cite{patashinskii_book}.
 This is a consequence of the coupling of the longitudinal fluctuations with the transverse ones; essentially, if we call $\theta$ the (small) phase fluctuation of the spins, transverse fluctuations are proportional to $\sin\theta\sim \theta$, whereas longitudinal fluctuations are proportional to $1-\cos\theta\sim \theta^2$.
 This implies that, in the limit $h\to 0$, standard $\mathrm O(n)$ models satisfy the relation \cite{pata1973chi_longi,BrezinWallace1973longi},